PlatzKiecker/platzkiecker/README.md

 Explain how the configuration works, including any configuration files and how users can customize settings.

-## Modules
+## Components

-List and describe the scripts or modules included in the project.
+List and describe the scripts or Components included in the project.

-### Module Name

-Description of what the module does.

-#### Function/Class Name

-Description of what the function/class does.

 - Parameters/Attributes: Description of the parameters/attributes.
 - Returns: Description of the return value (if applicable).